Episode 322 - Epicurean Moral Outrage Against Socrates

 Riley - The Epicurean Criticism of Socrates

-Section titled “Three general lines of attack on Socrates are recorded f”- The original accusation of Meletus and the public feeling which lead to the accusation.
+Section titled “Three general lines of attack on Socrates”- The original accusation of Meletus and the public feeling which lead to the accusation.
 The basis of this charge seems to be that Socrates, anti-democratic himself, was responsible for the education and thus the excesses of Critias and Alcibiades.

 - The biographical tradition beginning with Aristoxenus’ Life of Socrates.4 “Seething with hatred and malignity,” he collected or invented a mass of derogatory information: Socrates was extremely lustful but did no harm because he confined himself to married women and prostitutes (fr.
 54a and b); he was quick to anger (fr.
 56), and so on.